catibogC/PA2_ECE2112/README.md

 Z = \frac{X - x̄}{σ}
 $$

-<center>Where:
+Where:

 Z - Normalized Array

 X - Randomized Array

-x̄ - Mean of Randomized Array
+x̄ - Mean of All Elements in Randomized Array

-σ = Standard Deviation of Randomized Array</center>
+σ = Standard Deviation of All Elements in Randomized Array

+Before using the equation, it is important to note that we should get the mean and standard deviation of all elements in the randomized 5x5 array we made.

+In getting the mean of the randomized 5x5 array, the following statement was used:

+    np.mean(X) #gets the mean of every element in an array print(np.mean(X))

-In getting the
+In getting the standard deviation of the randomized 5x5 array, the following statement was used:

+    np.std(X)
+    print(np.std(X))

+After getting the values for the mean and standard deviation of all the elements in the randomized 5x5 array, we can now